dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/pareto-diagrams.md

 Question: How are data points arranged in a Pareto Diagram and why?
 A: Alphabetically, to enhance readability and organization.
 B: Randomly, to encourage diverse viewpoints and analysis.
-C: In descending order, to highlight the most pressing issues.
+C: In descending order, to highlight the most pressing issues or significant causes.
 D: Chronologically, to show the progression of project activities.
 Answer: C
 Explanation: Data points in a Pareto Diagram are arranged in descending order on the vertical axis to draw attention to the most pressing issues or significant causes.

 Question: What principle underlies the Pareto Diagram and its effectiveness?
 A: The principle of maximum resource allocation.
-B: The Pareto Principle or 80/20 rule.
+B: The Pareto Principle or 80/20 rule of cause and effect.
 C: The principle of equitable distribution.
 D: The principle of chronological sequencing.
 Answer: B
 Explanation: The Pareto Diagram is based on the Pareto Principle or the 80/20 rule, which states that approximately 80% of the problems come from 20% of the causes.

 Question: What aspect of project information can be tailored in a Pareto Diagram?
-A: The color scheme and design aesthetics of the diagram.
+A: The color scheme and design aesthetics of the diagram for better readability.
 B: The type of information depicted, like software bugs or project delays.
 C: The personal preferences of team members regarding data presentation.
 D: The choice of language and terminology used in the diagram.